idrinth-api-bench/documentation-website/README.md

 10. Copy the token value that is generated.
 11. Create or find a file called `.env`.
-12. Inside that file, add or change the value of the variable `GITHUB_API_TOKEN` to the value of your token, like this:
+12. Inside that file, add or change the value of the variable `GITHUB_API_TOKEN` to the value of your token, like below.
+13. Now you can install the dependencies by typing the installation command.

 ```ini
 GITHUB_API_TOKEN=gh_api_token_with_read_org_and_read_repo
 ```

-13. Now you can install the dependencies by typing the installation command.

 ### Installation command